FelixTellmann/blog/001-Getting-Started 2017-04-03.md

 * Working in the Cloud from anywhere
 * And more?

 So based on that, keep a watchful eye on everything that I’ll be sharing.
-And try to enjoy!
+And sitback and enjoy!